-Cancer is an equal opportunity nasty disease!
-It affects celebrities.
+Cancer is an equal opportunity nasty disease and it’s definitely in the news right now for some very famous reasons!
 Some of the famous people who have died in 2009 include Patrick Swayze, Farrah Fawcett, Wayman Tisdale, Bea Arthur, Jack Kemp, Don Hewett, and Ted Kennedy.
-It affects our loved ones.
+It affects our loved ones including our beloved seniors.
 I have several friends waiting for me in heaven due to cancer!
-I’m grateful I also have a couple of relatives who got cancer but did NOT die.
-They did, however, require caregiving, as did those who have gone on ahead of us.
+I’m grateful I also have a couple of baby boomer and younger-aged relatives who got cancer but did NOT die – very good news!
+They did, however, require extensive caregiving, as did those who have gone on ahead of us.

-I’m sure that many of us who are providing senior home care giving to aging parents are either dealing with cancer, have dealt with cancer, or will deal with cancer.
+I’m sure that many of us who are in the Sandwich Generation, caring for elderly parents, are either dealing with cancer, have dealt with cancer, or will deal with cancer and all its issues when it impacts their family as they deal with the grief and, eventually, perhaps even hospice.
 It’s a difficult job and I salute each and every one of you as you care for your loved one with courage and, occasionally, tears.

 Here are some tips and resources that I hope will help you on this difficult path: